LarryGF/terraHom/README.md

   - Alternatively you can just edit /etc/sudoers

 - Create your free public domain (this is necessary if you want to use valid [SSL certificates](https://www.kaspersky.com/resource-center/definitions/what-is-a-ssl-certificate))

+  - DuckDNS
     - Create an account on duckdns.org

     - Create your subdomain on duckdns.org, save your subdomain and your token

+  - DeSec
+    - Create an account on https://desec.io/
+    - Create your domain, save your subdomain

 - Point your subdomain to your public IP address (this won't work if your public IP address is _NATed_ by your ISP)